mashhoorafarhath27-sys/BRG-ISEA/README.md

 ### Docker Installation

-I installed Docker on my Ubuntu virtual machine and verified the installation using the Docker version command.
+I installed Docker on my Ubuntu system and verified that the installation was successful before running the hello-world container.

 <img width="654" height="530" alt="Screenshot From 2026-07-14 07-53-54" src="https://github.com/user-attachments/assets/ad84ce2f-06ed-4a33-9a3a-3cc601305941" />